Our recycling tips

 10 ideas to give my jar a second life

-The "guinguette" style lantern
+The "guinguette" style votive candle holder

-My salad in a jar
+My jar salad

-- In an empty jar, add:
+- In an empty jar, layer:

 Homemade preserves and jams